aol/actionize/readme.md

 **`actionize.combineImmutable(reducers, [structure])`**

-An Immutable `structure` must be provided if not given to the `Actionize` constructor.

-When creating `Actionize`, the Immutable library can be passed as an argument:
+When creating `Actionize`, the Immutable library can be passed as an argument to the constructor:

 **`const actionize = new Actionize({ Immutable });`**

-Or directly when calling this method:
+If it is not given to the constructor, it must be given directly when calling this method:

 **`actionize.combineImmutable(reducers, Immutable.Map)`**